Skip to content Skip to Live Chat

 What Is a Fintech Business Analyst?

-These analysts work with other teams to make complicated financial information more accessible to end users.
-They report data, perform quality assurance, and forecast financial trends for banking, investing, telecommunications, and other related industries.
+Fintech business analysts work with diverse teams to make complex financial information more accessible to both organizations and their customers.
+They review and report data, perform quality assurance, and forecast financial trends for banking, investing, telecommunications, and other related industries.

-Most fintech business analysts complete a bachelor’s degree in business, IT, or a similar field and then go on to earn a master’s degree in data analytics.
-Some may have additional certification in areas like data management.
+Most fintech business analysts complete a bachelor’s degree in business, IT, or a similar field and may go on to earn a master’s degree in data analytics.
+Some acquire certification in areas like data management and data analytics.

 RESPONSIBILITIES